mishinma/wsdproject/README.md

 ### Authentication:
 * Register with email, pick a username
-* Login and logout with email/username and password.
+* Login and logout with email/username and password
 * Use email to login
 * Use Django auth